micmejia/bible-dump/NKJV/2 Peter/2 Pet 2.md

 but he was rebuked for his iniquity: a dumb donkey speaking with a man's voice restrained the madness of the prophet.

 ###### 17
-These are wells without water, [^g]clouds carried by a tempest, for whom is reserved the blackness of darkness [^h]forever. ## Deceptions of False Teachers
+These are wells without water, clouds carried by a tempest, for whom is reserved the blackness of darkness forever. ## Deceptions of False Teachers

 ###### 18
-For when they speak great swelling _words_ of emptiness, they allure through the lusts of the flesh, through lewdness, the ones who [^i]have actually escaped from those who live in error.
+For when they speak great swelling _words_ of emptiness, they allure through the lusts of the flesh, through lewdness, the ones who have actually escaped from those who live in error.

 ###### 19
-While they promise them liberty, they themselves are slaves of [^j]corruption; for by whom a person is overcome, by him also he is brought into [^k]bondage.
+While they promise them liberty, they themselves are slaves of corruption; for by whom a person is overcome, by him also he is brought into bondage.

 ###### 20
 For if, after they have escaped the pollutions of the world through the knowledge of the Lord and Savior Jesus Christ, they are again entangled in them and overcome, the latter end is worse for them than the beginning.